edap/edap.github.com/content/commissions/neu-photobooth.md

 order: 4
 thumbclass: 'grid l4-12'
 cover: '/img/works/neu-photobooth/cover.jpg'
 description: 'I worked with Neeeu to develop the software that runs a photo booth stand.
-My goal was to create a generative solution for creating visual collages composed of geometric shapes and faces features.
-I have created a custom graphics pipeline that uses *Signed Distance Function* to add shadows, textures and colors gradients to the standard 2D drawing functions in openFrameworks.'
+I created a generative solution for composing visual collages of geometric shapes and faces features.
+I implemented a custom graphics pipeline that uses *Signed Distance Function* to add shadows, textures and colors gradients to the standard 2D drawing functions in openFrameworks.'

 ---